semaphoreci/docs/docs/account-management/legacy-plans.md

  | Parameterized promotions |                                                         ❌                                                          |                                                                                                                 ✅                                                                                                                  |
  |     Project Secrets      |                                                         ❌                                                          |                                                                                                                 ✅                                                                                                                  |

-### How can I upgrade my plan
+### How can I upgrade my plan?

-You can switch to Startup from the billing page within the app:
+You can switch to the Startup plan from the billing page within the app, as shown below:

 1. Click on the initials of your organization in the top right corner of the page
-2. Choose **Plans & Billing** in the dropdown menu
+2. Choose **Plans & Billing** from the dropdown menu
 3. Select the **Overview** tab on the left side menu
 4. Click on the **Upgrade** button
-5. Follow the steps untill you get the confirmation that your plan is switched.
+5. Follow the steps until you get confirmation that your plan has been switched.

 If you have any questions or difficulties please contact our **support team**.